mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 print(system.bus.label, analysis.constraint.slack.angle)
 ```

-Users have the flexibility to modify this constraint by changing which bus serves as the slack bus and adjusting the value of the bus angle.
+Users have the flexibility to modify this constraint by changing which bus serves as the slack bus and by adjusting the value of the bus angle.
 This can be achieved using the [`updateBus!`](@ref updateBus!) function, for example:
 ```@example DCOptimalPowerFlow
 updateBus!(system, analysis; label = "Bus 1", angle = -0.1)
 nothing # hide